Xingtao/FFdynamic/README.md

 * FFMpeg, glog, cmake (minimal version 3.2)
 - compiler supports at least c++14 (GCC version 5 or above, Clang 3.4 or above, MSVC 19.0 or above)
 * boost, protobuf3 (optional, only for the application 'Interactive Live')
+- opencv (optional, if you would like to run plugin example)

 protobuf3 is not well supports by some linux distributions' package manager, here is how to manually compile it(sudo required):
 ```
 DIR=$(mktemp -d) && cd ${DIR} && \
 git clone https://github.com/protocolbuffers/protobuf.git && cd protobuf && \